cysouw/diathesis/text/c06_adverbials.md

 ## Alternations without diathesis

 Depictive adverbials are a regular part of German grammar.
 In all German sentences there are many different possibilities to add depictive adverbials.
 In this chapter, I consider the addition of such an adverbial as a sort of alternation, which is arguably a stretch of the meaning of the term alternation.
 However, as will be shown in the next sections, there are actually various examples in which the addition of an adverbial induces a change in valency.
 Yet, it is of course extremely common to have such a diathesis without any change in valency.
-That is actually the 'normal' situation with depictive adverbials, as illustrated in [@Next].
+That is actually the 'normal' situation with depictive adverbials, as illustrated in [@next].

 :::ex
 a.
 Ich fahre nach Hause.